nanobox-io/nanobox-docs/source/local-dev/dev-cli.html.md

 ---
 title: Dev CLI Commands
+description: Then Nanobox CLI 'dev' command is used to create and manage your local development environment.
 ---

 Then Nanobox CLI `dev` command is used to create and manage your local development environment.
 The following subcommands are available and are fully documented in the [Nanobox CLI documentation](/cli/dev/).